lasttang0/launch-scheduler-app/README.md

 # launch-scheduler-app
 Test task solution.
-This app finds the nearest date of the next launch, based on the given date and schedule (please see the config.cfg).
+This app finds the nearest date of the next launch, based on the given date and schedule (you can find data in src/config.cfg).

 Git clone command: